hritvikgupta/dalle_clone/README.md

 This project is a web application built using the MERN stack.
 It integrates the OpenAI API and uses Tailwind with React to provide a modern, responsive UI.

-## Link to the project: https://openai-dalle-text-to-image.netlify.app/
+## Link to the demo: https://openai-dalle-text-to-image.netlify.app/

 ## Table of Contents